Choosing the right ties or cravats

 Don't forget that if you have pageboys or other children who require matching ties or cravats this can limit your options as not all ties and cravats come in matching boys sizes.

-Some people prefer bow ties for their wedding.
-Bow ties can also be obtained in a wide range of colours and styles.
+A recent popular change is to wear bow ties for your wedding.
+Bow ties are also available in a wide range of colours and styles.

 As with cravats, bow ties come either pre-tied or